 All students must provide their local address, home and mobile telephone numbers and personal email address to the Dean of Students Office and ensure that this information remains up to date and accurate.
 Urgent information, to include school closures, will be passed to all hands via the Emergency Notification System.
-All students shall register for in the system upon check-in with IRD.
-The Command Duty Officer also updates the NWC Emergency and Independent Weather Message line at 401-841-2000.
+All students are registered with their NWC contact information upon creation of their account.
+Students should update the contact information as needed.
+The Command Duty Officer also updates the NWC Emergency and Independent Weather Message line at 401-856-6400.

-The DOS office provides an emergency answering service for students during normal working hours (0730-1630) at 841-3373.
+The DOS office provides an emergency answering service for students during normal working hours (0730-1630) at 401-856-5500.
 These messages will be delivered directly to the student in seminar or lecture.
 Every effort will be made to locate the student immediately.
 Routine, non-emergent calls should not be directed to the Naval War College.
 Please direct these messages to your email account, or to a private mobile telephone number.